Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Introduction

 \section{Introduction}

 Indoor localization technology is rapidly advancing, offering a promising future where accurate positioning enables a broad spectrum of applications, including robotics, virtual/augmented reality (VR/AR), and seamless navigation with location-based services.
-Precise localization and ubiquitous communication have become essential expectations for the sixth generation (6G) wireless systems~\cite{trevlakis2023localization}.
+Precise localization and ubiquitous communication have become essential expectations for the sixth generation (6G) wireless systems~\cite{trevlakis2023localization,nabati2025opportunities}.
 A conceptual diagram demonstrating the indoor positioning service in a shopping mall is shown in Figure~\ref{fig:first-image}.
 For indoor robotics applications, visual-inertial odometry (VIO) and visual simultaneous localization and mapping (SLAM) are commonly employed techniques to achieve precise 6 degrees-of-freedom localization, with cameras providing the main source of information.
 However, visual localization algorithms might face challenges under dynamic lighting conditions and partial or temporary occlusion of the cameras.
 More importantly, capturing raw images of the surrounding environment will pose challenges for security and privacy~\cite{somasundaram2023project}.

 Compact and computationally-constrained indoor robots and smart devices have led researchers to pursue localization methods leveraging low-power and lightweight sensors.
-Ultra-wideband (UWB) radio technology has been shown to provide potential high-accuracy time of arrival (TOA) measurements with low power consumption compared to commonly used sensors such as camera, radar, and light detection and ranging (LiDAR) in the field of robotics.
-UWB chips have been integrated into the latest generations of consumer electronics including smartphones and smartwatches to support low-latency spatially-aware interactions~\cite{uwbNearbyInteration}.
+Ultra-wideband (UWB) radio technology has been shown to provide potential high-accuracy time of arrival (TOA) measurements with low power consumption compared to commonly used sensors such as camera, radar, and LiDAR in the field of robotics.
+UWB chips have been integrated into the latest generations of consumer electronics to support low-latency spatially-aware interactions~\cite{uwbNearbyInteration,QorvoUWB}.